WirelessPresentation/WirelessDisplay/README.md

 ### Performance

-* Delay: 60ms-300ms.
+* **Delay**: 60ms-300ms.
 The main influencing factors are network jitter and decoding rendering delay of the SOC.
-* Multiple Count: no limit in sdk. the number  is mainly affected by the transmission performance of the network and the and video decoding ability of the SOC.
+* **Multiple Count**: no limit in sdk. the number  is mainly affected by the transmission performance of the network and the and video decoding ability of the SOC.
-* Size: Less than 5MB
+* **Size**: Less than 5MB

 ### API